Home

 How can I get his address if I only know his phone number?

 Eva's Question: I want a divorce, but I only have my husband's phone number.
-What I should if the forms require his address?
+What should I do if the forms require his address?

 Brette's Answer: I believe there are web sites where you can enter a phone number and get an address.
 If you can't figure it out on your own, a good process server will be able to.